-With the 'melting pot' that is Aotearoa, I want to tell stories that are reflective of the diverse nation we live in.
+With the 'melting pot' that is Aotearoa, I want to tell stories that reflect the diverse nation we live in.

 I'm driven by current affairs, news, learning and informing.
-This combined with my general love for talking to people, has allowed me to craft accurate and balanced stories during my time at the NZBS.
+This combined with my love for talking to people, has allowed me to craft accurate and balanced stories during my time here.

-To grow as a journalist, it’s important to craft a range of story types, which I have achieved over these past two years, and hope to further explore at an internship provider.
+To grow as a journalist, it's important to craft a range of story types, which I have achieved over the past two years and hope to further explore at an internship provider.

-I thoroughly enjoy working in a fast-pace environment, and believe my strong news sense, writing, and interviewing skills that I have developed, will complement any newsroom.
+I thoroughly enjoy working in a fast-paced environment and believe my strong news sense, story-finding, writing and audio/video editing skills, will complement any newsroom.

 Email: cameron.joe@metronews.co.nz